kbhedi715881/notes/README.md

 # 2023-12-30
 - Today's programming wisdom is to prioritize tasks, plan plan, and organize your code well.
 This will help you stay focused and efficient in your work.
 Remember to break down complex problems into smaller, manageable pieces, use version control to keep track of your changes, write clean, concise code, test your solutions, learn from your mistakes, collaborate with others, stay up-to-date with technology, practice good time management, maintain a healthy work-life balance, constantly learn and grow, be patient with yourself and others.

+# 2023-12-31
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help:

+1. List your tasks: Start by creating a list of all the tasks you need to complete.This will give you a clear picture of what you have to do and help to organize your thoughts.
+2. Prioritize: Once you've created your task list, prioritize them based on their importance and urgency.
+By giving higher priority to tasks that need attention immediately, you can ensure that you don't get sidetracked by less critical tasks.
+3. Break down large tasks into smaller ones: If you find that a task is too large or complex to tackle all at once, break it down into simpler, more manageable sub-tasks.By taking small steps, it will be easier to stay motivated and make progress.
+4. Set deadlines: For each task on your list , set a deadline by which you want to have it completed.
+Using deadlines can help keep you accountable and motivated to finish tasks on time.
+5. Use tools: Make use of available tools and software to streamline your workflow.
+For example, use task management tools like Trello or Asana to track your progress and coordinate with team members.
+Also, integrate your code editor with version control systems like Git to keep your files organized and easy to manage.
+6. Learn from others: Read blogs, watch tutorials, or join online communities to learn from other developers and pick up new skills.
+Sharing knowledge and learning from each other is an effective way to grow as a programmer.
+7. Practice regularly: Programming is a skill that requires constant practice and improvement.
+Dedicate time each day to practice coding and challenge yourself with new problems.
+Over time, this will lead to better problem-solving abilities and a stronger foundation in programming concepts.